apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

   1. For the `Gradle Sync` question you can simply answer __Yes__.

-Once it finishes importing, you should be able build and run the app directly from __Android Studio__.
+Once it finishes importing, you should be able to build and run the app directly from __Android Studio__.
 See [Android Studio Overview](http://developer.android.com/tools/studio/index.html) and [Building and Running from Android Studio](http://developer.android.com/tools/building/building-studio.html) for more details.